iterative/cml/README.md

 ## Usage
 You'll need a GitHub or GitLab account to begin.
 Users may wish to familiarize themselves with [Github Actions](https://help.github.com/en/actions) or [GitLab CI/CD](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/).
 Here, will discuss the GitHub use case.

-Please see our documentation for details about configuring CML with GitLab [LINK].
+⚠️ **GitLab users!
+Please see our [docs about configuring CML with GitLab](https://github.com/iterative/cml/wiki/CML-with-GitLab)**⚠️

 The key file in any CML project is `.github/workflows/cml.yaml`.